 My Experience Overcoming Overqualified

-I retired early from my first career as a telecommunication lead engineer at the age of 51.
+My situation: I retired early from my first career as a telecommunication lead engineer at the age of 51.
 After which I took 6 months off to decompress and enjoy my hard-won early retirement.
 I had always planned on retiring early and often.
 It was a long career and I wanted to go after something new.
 Something that met my interest and passion list.
 What I called “jobs I would like to do” on my bucket list.

-One of my primary targets was taking a position with less authority, less responsibility, less stressful, and as I would expect less pay.
+One of my primary targets was taking a position with less authority, less responsibility, less stressful, and as I would expect, less pay.
 Less pay wasn’t a concern of mine because my early retirement was fully funded.
 Anything I made went right to the portfolio and invested.

 My First Passion Driven Attempt Failed